pip-services-users/pip-services-passwords-node/doc/SenecaProtocolV1.md

 **Returns:**
 - err: Error - occured error or null for success
-- result: UserPassword - UserPassword account when authentication was successful
+- result: Object - Object with authentication result
+    - authenticated: boolean - True if authenticated successfully

 ### <a name="operation4"></a> Cmd: 'change_password'